AsheUrban/cafe-roaster/README.md

 # Week 1 Million Independent Project: Cafe Roaster Inventory

-#### A simple react based web application that can decrement a counter by 1.
+#### A simple react based web application that can decrement a weight/counter by 1.

 #### By Ashe Urban